Tips For Healthy Eating Around the Holidays

 Pack your own food

-Host with options
+Host with healthy options

 If you have the pleasure of hosting a holiday gathering, be sure to provide healthy options for yourself and your guests.
 If creating a platter of snacks, don’t forget to include plenty of fruits and vegetables, and always have non-alcoholic options (and plenty of water) available to drink.
 If cooking and baking, look for creative ways to use healthy ingredients as substitutes without sacrificing flavor.